 My mission is simple, really: to inspire through innovation and imagination, from the classroom to the boardroom.
-I bring a varied blend of content, media, technology, and marketing and communications experience to the table.
+I bring a varied blend of content, media, technology, and marketing and communications experience to projects.
 When this knowledge and these life experiences are brought together, it’s easy to see how I’ve come to look uniquely at things and how I’ve discovered that many different formats and strategies–traditional and electronic–can play nicely together.

 Donna Talarico is an independent writer and content marketing consultant, and she also is the founder of Hippocampus Magazine and its books division and annual conference, HippoCamp.